After almost 8 years in the fitness industry, I’ve certainly got to see my fair share of interesting exercises over the years.

 The exercises I will address are the ones that are slightly less obvious, I hope by now you certainly acknowledge bosu ball strength training is not the best idea....

 So we are clear, the goal of this style of blog is certainly not to be negative towards people who honestly just know no better.

 Rather, the goal is certainly to save people time and act as a resource that I certainly wish I stumbled across in the early years of training.

 So here we go...

-This one has to be one of my favourites that I see performed very regularly.
-The Standing DB External Rotation, preferably done in close proximity to a mirror (joking but not really).
+This exercise has to be one of my favourites that I see performed very regularly.

 Now this is my thinking...

 I understand that this exercise was probably seen as a progression to the banded external rotation that was prescribed by a physio.
 It was then passed down as a ‘warm up’ through weight room culture without fully understanding what is happening.